What is Japan’s Family Register System (Koseki)?

 Image.
 Kosekitohon sample (family register) from Kashiwara, Osaka's city office website.

 The document contains details such as an individual's name, date of birth, registered domicile (本籍地 = honseki chi), marital status, the names and relationships of birth parents, and children's names.

 When a child becomes independent or marries, they are removed from their parents' family register, and they create a new one in the ward where their marriage was certified (Family Register Act, section 9, 13).

-All information recorded in a family register is based on formal declarations made by citizens to their local municipality office.
+All information recorded in a family register is based on statements by citizens to their local city office.
 Additionally, because only Japanese citizens have koseki family registry records, it also serves as a way to verify citizenship.

 Do foreign residents have a koseki?

 Foreign residents are not subject to Japan's family register system.
 Therefore, they are not required to have a koseki.
 Foreigners married to Japanese citizens will have their name, date of birth, and nationality listed in their partner's family register but will not have their own entry.

 Foreign residents (same as Japanese residents) notify the office by filing the appropriate paperwork such as notification of marriage (婚姻届 = kekkon todoke), notification of birth (出産届 = shussan todoke), notification of death (死亡届 = shibou todoke).
 For Japanese citizens, these filed documents will automatically update their koseki.